Jeunese/jeunese.github.io/docs/guidelines.md

 ## Writing product documentation

-Good writing, especially writing designed for instruction, should be clear and to the point.
+Once you've learned everything you need to start writing about the product or feature, write only what the administrator needs to know, and no more.
+Good writing, especially writing that's designed for instruction, should be to the point: clear, precise, and concise.

+### Avoid duplication

+Avoid duplication by adopting a single-sourcing model.
+The following guidelines mean that you should only have to update the documentation in one place.

+- Keep content in one place so that you can efficiently manage it.
+- Arrange content logically.
+- Create self-contained, complete pieces of content that don't overlap ("topics").
+- Make liberal use of links to existing content.
+- Don't assume someone has read one piece of content before reading another.

 ### Make content easy to scan for relevant information